ml4bio/e2efold/E2Efold-FM/README.md

 The expected output of these sample RNA input sequences are provided the folders: `./e2efoldFM_productive/cts` and `./e2efoldFM_productive/npy`.

-The running speed of this package is very fast, for about 40 sequences, it takes only several seconds to complete the prediction.
+The running speed of this package is very fast, it takes only several seconds to complete predictions for about 40 sequences.

-The procedure of using this package to perform prediction is provided in the `README.md` file of the `./e2efoldFM_productive` folder.
+The procedure of using this package to perform predictions is provided in the `README.md` file under the `./e2efoldFM_productive` folder.